Dynamic Facility Location under Cumulative Customer Demand: Literature Review

 \subsection{Demand Modelling}

 Location problems seek to locate one or several facilities to satisfy customer demand (\ie, the \textit{quantity} of commodities or service sought by a customer).
-Literature on location problems dates back several decades and generally aims to strike a balance between the costs of locating facilities and the costs to serve customers.
+Literature on location problems dates back several decades and generally aims to strike a balance between the cost of locating facilities and the cost of serving customers.
 In multi-period contexts, customers tend to demand different quantities at each of the time periods.
-Since early works on multi-period location problems for a single facility \citep[see, \eg,][]{ballouDynamicWarehouseLocation1968,wesolowskyDynamicFacilityLocation1973} and for multiple facilities \citep[see, \eg,][]{wesolowskyMultiperiodLocationAllocationProblem1975, sweeneyImprovedLongRunModel1976}, it has been a classical assumption that the decision maker requires to satisfy the entire demand at each of the time periods.
+Since early works on multi-period location problems for a single facility \citep[see, \eg,][]{ballouDynamicWarehouseLocation1968,wesolowskyDynamicFacilityLocation1973} and for multiple facilities \citep[see, \eg,][]{wesolowskyMultiperiodLocationAllocationProblem1975, sweeneyImprovedLongRunModel1976}, it has been a classical assumption that the decision maker must satisfy the entire demand at each of the time periods.
 Such an assumption remains predominant in the literature on location problems \citep[see, \eg,][]{jenaDynamicFacilityLocation2015,nickel2019multi}.

 In certain planning contexts, demand cannot be satisfied completely.
-For example, healthcare clinics may not be in reach for some patients \citep{vatsaCapacitatedMultiperiodMaximal2021}.
-In these contexts, the decision maker typically implicitly or explicitly maximizes captured demand to ensure the maximization of total profit, coverage, or welfare \citep[\eg,][]{ marinMultiperiodStochasticCovering2018a, alizadehMultiPeriodMaximalCovering2021, vatsaCapacitatedMultiperiodMaximal2021}.
+For example, healthcare clinics may not be within reach for some patients \citep{vatsaCapacitatedMultiperiodMaximal2021}.
+In these contexts, the decision maker typically implicitly or explicitly maximizes captured demand to ensure the maximization of total profit, coverage, or welfare \citep[see, \eg,][]{ marinMultiperiodStochasticCovering2018a, alizadehMultiPeriodMaximalCovering2021, vatsaCapacitatedMultiperiodMaximal2021}.

 A large body of the literature assumes that demand is deterministic, \ie, it can be sufficiently well forecast in advance.
 When demand is considered uncertain, the decision maker's ability to satisfy all demand may be particularly compromised.
-To address this challenge, the literature has extensively contributed to the development of stochastic optimization models, where facilities aim at satisfying demand represented by probability distributions \citep[\eg,][]{marinMultiperiodStochasticCovering2018a}, as well as robust optimization models \citep[\eg,][]{baron2011facility}, seeking to provide sufficient supply even when faced with worst-case demand.
+To address this challenge, the literature has extensively contributed to the development of stochastic optimization models, where facilities aim at satisfying demand represented by probability distributions \citep[see, \eg,][]{marinMultiperiodStochasticCovering2018a}, as well as robust optimization models \citep[see, \eg,][]{baron2011facility}, seeking to provide sufficient supply even when faced with worst-case demand.